Flexberry/flexberry.github.io/pages/products/flexberry-orm/dependency-injection/fo_ds-provider.en.md

 hash: 44521544d5e3234f0d31b8a66b6803ed7b139f8e127dbe772d433632ea2ae457
 ---

+> Starting from ORM v8.0 DataServiceProvider is deprecated, use `IDataService` instead.

 `DataServiceProvider.DataService` is [service data](fo_data-service.html), which is initialized based on the settings specified in the configuration file (`App.cobfig` or `Web.config`).
 Thus, `DataServiceProvider.DataService` is [service data](fo_data-service.html) by default.

 ### Algorithm initialization DataServiceProvider.DataService